Haridimos Tsoukas

 Tsoukas currently is The Columbia Ship Management Professor of Strategic Management at the University of Cyprus, and Distinguished Research Environment Professor of Organization Studies at the Warwick Business School, University of Warwick.
-From 2003 to 2008, he served as Editor-in-chief of Organization Studies, a major management journal.

 He has conducted pioneering research in the fields of knowledge-based perspectives on organizations, the epistemology of practice, epistemological issues in organization theory, and management of organizational change and social reforms.

-The Hellenic Society for Systemic Studies honored his work in 2009 with their The Hellenic Society for Systemic Studies Award.

 Career

-Tsoukas obtained his BSc in Electrical Engineering (1983) from the Aristotle University of Thessaloniki, his MSc in Industrial Engineering (1985) from Cranfield University, and his PhD in Organizational Sociology (1989) from the Manchester Business School at the University of Manchester.
+Tsoukas was born in Karpenisi in 1961.
+He obtained his BSc in Electrical Engineering (1983) from the Aristotle University of Thessaloniki, his MSc in Industrial Engineering (1985) from Cranfield University.
+By his own admission, Tsoukas was an "unhappy" engineer, which led to him seeking his PhD in Organizational Sociology (1989) from the Manchester Business School at the University of Manchester to become a social scientist.

 From 1988 to 1990, Tsoukas taught at Manchester Business School, 1990 to 1995 at Warwick Business School, 1995 to 1998 at the University of Cyprus, 1998 to 2000 at the University of Essex, 2000 to 2003 at the University of Strathclyde, and 1999 to 2009 at the ALBA Graduate Business School.